Would you like to have conversations in English but don’t know what to talk about?

 18. Weekends

-People spend their weekends in different ways and weekends are always good conversational English topics, especially at the beginning and end of the working week!
+People spend their weekends in different ways and weekends are always good topics for conversation.
+This is especially true at the beginning and end of the working week!

 Questions: